Table of Contents

 3. Ground water

-Image: Groundwater
+Image:- Groundwater

 - Water that seeps through the soil, sand and rocks gets collected underground to form a reservoir of water is called groundwater.